 Deprivation of Liberty Safeguards (DoLS) only apply to adults in a care home, hospital setting or supported living arrangement including where there are plans to move a person to a care home or hospital where they may be deprived of their liberty.

 Where a managing authority thinks it needs to deprive someone of their liberty under the acid test (see Section 2, Acid Test for Deprivation of Liberty), it has to request the authorisation from a supervisory body.
 It can do this up to 28 days in advance of when it plans to deprive the adult of their liberty.

 4.2 The supervisory body

 The supervisory body supervises the process for assessment and signs off the final order.

-The local authority where the person is ordinarily resident is the supervisory body for care homes (see Ordinary Residence).
+The local authority where the person is ordinarily resident is the supervisory body for care homes (see Ordinary Residence chapter).
 This will usually be the local authority area in which the care home is situated, unless the person is funded by a different local authority.
 The local authority will also be the supervisory body for hospitals.

 4.3 The assessment process: care home providers

 The managing authority must fill out a form requesting a standard authorisation (see Department of Health and Social Care).
 This should be sent to the supervisory body, which has 21 days in which to decide whether the adult can be deprived of their liberty.